DNR1999/chapter/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: 'Bug Report: Issues with Chapter software'
+name: 'Bug13 Report: Issues with Chapter software'
 about: Report an issue or flaw in chapter software's schema, architecture, APIs, UI or anything related to our software.
 title: ''
 labels: 'type: bug'